Cryptid whale: Alula whale

 The Alula whale, or the Alula killer, or Orcinus mörzer-bruynsus, was discussed and illustrated for the first time, but not formally named, by W. F. J. Mörzer Bruyns in Field Guide of Whales and Dolphins, purportedly being seen by the author several times.
 It resembles a sepia brown killer whale with a well-rounded forehead and white, star-like scars on the body.
 He wrote they are present in the deep coastal waters in eastern Gulf of Aden to Socotra, and they were seen in April, May, June, and September.
 He estimated it to be roughly 6–7 m long, weigh around 1.8 MT, and have a dorsal fin that is around 2 m high.
 Bruyns reported that they maintained a cruising speed of 4 knots, and traveled in groups of 4 to 8, but usually 6.

 Unidentified beaked whales

 The "Moore's Beach monster", an initially unidentified carcass found in 1925 on Moore's Beach on Monterey Bay was identified by the California Academy of Sciences as a Baird's beaked whale.

-Regarding similar cases relating to beaked whales, an unknown type of large beaked whale of similar size to fully grown Berardius bairdii have been reported to live in the Sea of Okhotsk.
-These whales are claimed to have heads somewhat resembling Longman's beaked whales, and there have been claims that records of strandings of these whales exist along the areas within and adjacent to Tatar Strait in the 2010s.
-In addition, possible new species of beaked whales have been described to be present in the coastal and pelagic waters of Abashiri and Shiretoko Peninsula northeastern Hokkaido.
+Other cases of purportedly unknown beaked whales include an alleged species of similar size to fully grown specimens of Berardius bairdii, which has been reported to live in the Sea of Okhotsk.
+These whales are claimed to have heads somewhat resembling Longman's beaked whales, and there have been reports of beachings occurring along areas within and adjacent to the Tatar Strait in the 2010s.
+In addition, possible new species of beaked whales have been described as being present in the coastal and pelagic waters of Abashiri and the Shiretoko Peninsula in northeastern Hokkaido.